Antix-Development/WebPlus/README.md

 &emsp;:three: Run the "MyCoolApp.exe" file and an empty grey window will magically appear.

 &emsp;:four: Edit *"app.html"*, *"style.css"*, and *"app.js"* inside the "app" folder.
-Saving them will show the changes the app window.
+Saving them will update the app view.

 &emsp;:five: Rinse and repeat :four: until your app is done.